youyanggu/covid19_projections/index.md

 ## Recent Updates

+* **Jun 5:** We made a map of our estimate of the current R_t for every US state and 70+ countries.
+Scroll down below to see it.

 * **Jun 1:** We have lowered our US projections after an analysis of recent studies showing [promising treatment results](https://www.nejm.org/doi/full/10.1056/NEJMoa2007764), [possible seasonality effects](https://projects.iq.harvard.edu/covid19), [high mask-wearing compliance](https://www.usatoday.com/story/news/politics/2020/05/21/coronavirus-wearing-mask-public-common-nationscape-survey-finds/5215365002/), and [slow reopenings](https://twitter.com/youyanggu/status/1267551592837832704).

 * **May 29:** We ran a simulation on what would happen if just 20% of infected individuals reduced their own transmission by 25% (such as by self-quarantining immediately after showing symptoms).
 US deaths would be 30% lower by May 29, and up to 50% lower by September.
 See the results [here](/us-self-quarantine).